 If upload broadband speeds are important to you, be sure to choose an ISP that takes its upload speed seriously.
 Both BT's new fibre network and Virgin Media's cable offerings claim upload speeds up to around 10Mb, while ADSL is usually restricted to 512Kb, but can be 1Mb on some specialist providers.

 Dedicated business broadband can include even better upload speeds.
 Again, distance from your telephone exchange, as well as other considerations such as old household wiring, can also be factors in slowing down your upload speed.

-It's important to note that you won't always get the broadband speed you might expect - in fact it is likely that you will never actually get a speed of 8Mb on an 8Mb line, even if you can see your telephone exchange out of your window.
-While advertised broadband download speeds now tend to start at around 10Mb, this can cover a pretty big range - one man's 10Mb connection can average more than this, another may be 2Mb or slower.
+And there are many other reasons why you won't always get your advertised speed - in fact it's likely you'll never reach 8Mb on an 8Mb line, even if you can see your telephone exchange out of your window.
+While advertised download speeds tend to start at around 10Mb, this can cover a big range - one man's 10Mb connection can average anything from 1-8Mb or slower.

 However, as fibre cable becomes more common place as data 'drops' are much less of a problem with fibre cables, which are perfect for transferring data (remember, those old copper networks were designed for voice calls).